Sitecore-Community/docs/documentation/Sitecore Fundamentals/Data Providers/index.md

 #### <a name="Items">Items</a>

 Related fields are grouped together in constructs called `Items`.
 An item is a collection of `Fields`.
 But there is more to an item.
-Each item has...
+Each item has the following properties:

 * **ID** - a GUID (global unique identifier) that uniquely identifies an item.
 An ID is often expressed as a hexadecimal number, such as `{BD36FFD2-211B-4B93-886C-F87DA01DCE2C}`.
 * **Name** - a name that identifies an item.
 Names are not unique, but they are useful because they are easier to understand the the item ID.